 The definition of essentiality implies that the modulation of upstream KEs impacts the downstream KEs in an expected fashion.
 If blocked or failing to occur, the KEs in the current AOP will not necessarily stop the progression to subsequent KEs.
-Due to the complex biology of motile cilia formation and function, ASL homeostasis, mucus properties and MCC, the KEs and AO may be triggered because of alternative pathways or biological redundancies.
+Due to the complex biology of motile cilia formation and function, ASL homeostasis, mucus properties and their concerted impact on MCC, the KEs and AO may be triggered because of alternative pathways or biological redundancies.
 However, when exacerbated, the KEs promote the occurrence of downstream events eventually leading to the AO.
-The causal pathway starting from the exposure to oxidants and leading to decreased lung function involves parallel routes with KEs (also see AOP411), each of which is sufficient to cause the downstream KE to occur.
-Oxidant-induced decreases in ASL height via CFTR function decline lead to decreased CBF and decreased MCC.
-Based on the evidence we judge the key events MIE (Oxidative Stress), KE1 (Cystic Fibrosis Transmembrane Regulator Function, Decreased), KE4 (Cilia Beat
+The causal pathway starting from the exposure to oxidants and leading to decreased lung function involves parallel routes with KEs, each of which is sufficient to cause the downstream KE to occur.
+Based on the evidence we judge the MIE (Oxidative Stress), KE1908 (Cilia Beat Frequency, Decreased), and KE1909 (Mucociliary Clearance, Decreased) as highly essential.